 I for one would like to keep my feet on the ground and be at one with nature as much as possible by exploring new destinations, connecting with cultures, broadening my mind further, and experiencing life in its truest form!

-Each individual situation is different and it all depends on where you’re from and how far you’re prepared to take it (ie relinquishing citizenship for example), but if you’re considering long term travel be sure to get some tax advice as the chances are you’ll be better off.
+Your specific tax situation will depend on your country of origin and the extent to which you’re willing to make changes (such as renouncing citizenship).
+But if you’re considering long term travel be sure to get some tax advice as the chances are you’ll be better off.

 Let me preface by clarifying I am not a psychologist, but I firmly believe traveling improves your mental health on an unprecedented scale!

 Viewing the world from a different angle, meeting different cultures, and experiencing varying standards of living, broadens the mind and promotes tolerance, understanding, and gratitude.
 Emotions that seem sadly lacking in today’s society.